 The subdivision of land always requires a resource consent, even if it is only a boundary adjustment and no additional lots are created.

-We have created a Subdivision Flow Diagram [PDF, 346 KB] for a view of the process.
+Refer to this Subdivision Flow Diagram [PDF, 9 KB] for a view of the whole process.

 - Applying for Subdivision Consent - applicant applies for subdivision consent and if approved, this lasts for 5 years

 - Section 223 approval - applicant applies for a s223 approval, which approves the title plan, showing the new boundaries.

 - Infrastructure Design approval - applicant submits their design plans for approval

 - Section 224 approval - applicant applies for a s224 approval which confirms that all of the infrastructure works to form the subdivision have been completed as per consent conditions.

 1. Check the District plan rules

 If you are considering creating a subdivision, check whether the District Plan rules allow your property to be subdivided.
 In townships, the residential Living Zone rules are in Chapter C12 and the Business Zone rules are in Chapter C24.
 In Rural Zones the subdivision rules are in Chapter C10.

 - If you are considering undertaking a subdivision you will need to speak to a surveyor.
 You will need a surveyor to create the final legal plans.
 Engaging the surveyor from the outset can be helpful, and if necessary they can act as your agent to take you through the subdivision consent process.